learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

 The non-technical presentation is a slide deck presenting your analysis to business stakeholders.

 * ***Non-technical*** does not mean that you should avoid mentioning the technologies or techniques that you used, it means that you should explain any mentions of these technologies and avoid assuming that your audience is already familiar with them.
-* ***Business stakeholders*** means that the audience for your presentation is Microsoft, not the class, teacher, or coach.
-Do not assume that they are already familiar with the specific business problem, but also do not explain to them what Microsoft is.
+* ***Business stakeholders*** means that the audience for your presentation is Computing Vision, not the class, teacher, or coach.
+Do not assume that they are already familiar with the specific business problem, but also do not explain to them what Computing Vision is.

 The presentation describes the project ***goals, data, methods, and results***.
 It must include at least ***three visualizations*** which correspond to ***three business recommendations***.